oVirt/ovirt-site/source/uncategorized/troubleshooting.html.md

 * When building the oVirt-Engine with maven, some tests might fail.
 Try running the maven clean install command with: -DskipTests

 ### Usage

+When I add my host its status is unreachable.
+The logs indicate the the host is missing the 'engine' network.
+Solution: you need to add a bridge to the host with the name 'engine'